A Local’s Guide to the Best Italian Restaurants in Providence

 If you are willing to venture outside of Providence, my favorite Italian restaurant outside of the city is La Masseria in East Greenwich.
 My in-laws first discovered their locations in NYC and are friendly with some of the staff that are originally from Capri, where they have vacationed so frequently.

 La Masseria is located at 223 Main Street, East Greenwich, RI.
 Reservations are available through OpenTable.
-Valet parking is usually available but call ahead to see availability.
+Valet parking is usually available.

 Are you hungry yet?
 I sure am!